Aquarium Salinity Adjustment Calculator

-After you click Calculate Adjustment, the result tells you how much existing tank water to remove and replace with your chosen batch.
-The copy button is useful when you are mixing water nearby and want to save the instructions to a notes app or clipboard.
-For reef keepers, the result is best interpreted as a planning figure rather than a command to make one dramatic correction.
-If the recommended swap is large, split it across smaller changes over several days and verify each step with a retest after circulation has fully mixed the new water.
+After you click Calculate Adjustment, the result tells you how much existing aquarium water to remove and replace with your chosen batch.
+The copy button is handy when you are mixing water nearby and want to save the guidance in a note or clipboard.
+If the recommendation is large, treat it as a total plan and divide the work into smaller exchanges so the tank has time to mix and settle between steps.

-The calculation assumes the aquarium water is well mixed, meaning the salt concentration is uniform throughout the system before and after the exchange.
+This aquarium salinity adjustment formula assumes the tank is well mixed before and after the exchange, so the salt concentration is uniform throughout the system.
 Under that assumption, the amount of water you need to replace depends on four values: tank volume, current salinity, target salinity, and replacement salinity.
 The relationship is shown below.

 Formula: ΔV = (V(S_t − S_c)) / (S_r − S_c)

-Here is the tank volume, is the target salinity, is the current salinity, and is the salinity of the water you plan to add.
-The result is the volume of tank water to remove and replace.
+Here V is the tank volume, St is the target salinity, Sc is the current salinity, and Sr is the salinity of the water you plan to add.
+The result ΔV is the volume of tank water to remove and replace.

 That logic is exactly why this calculator is practical in daily aquarium care.
 It turns a chemistry problem into an easy maintenance step.
 Instead of guessing, you measure, pick a correction water salinity, and let the math show how much of the system must be swapped.
 The output is especially helpful for larger systems where even a small change in salinity can represent several gallons or many liters of water.

-Suppose a 50-gallon aquarium currently measures 31 ppt, and you want to raise it to 34 ppt using a concentrated 50 ppt batch.
+In a 50-gallon aquarium salinity adjustment, suppose the tank currently measures 31 ppt and you want to raise it to 34 ppt using a concentrated 50 ppt batch.
 Entering those values shows the scale of the change before you mix anything:

 Formula: ΔV = (50(34 − 31)) / (50 − 31) ≈ 7.9